-In 2021 we carried out an independent review of our emergency response deployment and internal review of our On-Call duty system to ensure we continue to remain efficient and effective.
-The outcomes of both reviews will be used to developoptions for improving our emergency response cover to meet current and future demands.
+In 2021/22 we carried out an independent review of our emergency response deployment and internal review of our on-call duty system to ensure we continue to remain efficient and effective.
+The outcomes of both reviews will be used to develop options for improving our emergency response cover to meet current and future demands.

-Proposal 9: We want to be 'Better Together' - Working in Partnership
+We want to be 'Better Together' - Working in Partnership

 The Policing and Crime Act 2017 created a statutory duty for emergency services to consider collaborations in the interests of efficiency or effectiveness.
+But for us it was nothing new.

-For many years we have recognised that our success at addressing local problems and improving community safety are best achieved by working together with other agencies and there are many long-standing examples in our prevention, protection, and emergency response work where this is the case.
+For many years we have recognised that our success at addressing local problems and improving community safety are best achieved by working together with other agencies and there are many long standing examples in our prevention, protection and emergency response work where this is the case.

 A framework for this joint and integrated working exists in Teesside.
 Community Safety Partnerships bring together different public services to address local problems collectively.
-Place based teams exist across our area, tackling local problems together, sometimes in an integrated way, where officers from different organisations serve as a single purpose team, with the same priorities, aims and outcomes.
+Placed based teams exist across our area, tackling local problems together, sometimes in an integrated way, where officers from different organisations serve as a single purpose team, with the same priorities, aims and outcomes.
 Our Community Hub at Hartlepool is a good example of this.

 Wider collaboration also exists with other Fire and Rescue services.
-For example, we have long standing working arrangements in place with the North-East Fire and Rescue Services to deliver solutions at a strategic and tactical level.
+For example, we have long standing working arrangements in place with the North East Fire and Rescue Services to deliver solutions at a strategic and tactical level.
 These are overseen through a Strategic Collaboration Board.

-Over the next four years it is our intention to continue to pursue collaborative opportunities with other organisations to further improve outcomes and value for money for the people within our communities.
+Over the next four years it is our intention to continue to pursue collaborative opportunities with other organisations in order to further improve outcomes and value for money for the people within our communities.
 We will also finalise the implementation of our new governance framework to ensure partnerships are managed and reviewed to evidence that community and service outcomes are 'Better by Working Together'.

-Have Your Say - shape our future
+Have Your Say Shape our Future

-The CRMP 2022-26 Consultation runs from 29 October 2021 to 21 January 2022.
+The CRMP 2022-26 Consultation runs from:

+29th October 2021 to 21st January 2022